likehopper/redmine_sla/doc/EXAMPLE-02.md

 # Example n°2 : Simple service levels with Response time and Resolution deadline

-For a third-party application maintenance service, open Monday to Friday from 9:30 a.m. to 12:30 p.m. and from 2:00 p.m. to 6:00 p.m., we want to monitor commitments on response and resolution times
+For a third-party application maintenance service, open Monday to Friday from 9:30 a.m. to 12:30 a.m. and from 2:00 p.m. to 6:00 p.m., we want to monitor commitments on response and resolution times

-**TMA in working hours**
+**Calendar Bug Tracker**
 | Dow       | Start time  |	End time  |
 |-----------|-------------|-----------|
 | Monday    |    09:30    |   12:30   |